MagnusBrzenk/stockfile/README.md

 ## What's This?

-A simple LAMP-stack self-hosted file server for backing up data (chiefly from Apple devices) with an emphasis on being able to tag and annotate media files for controlled sharing of subsets of your personal media with others.
+A simple LAMP-stack self-hosted file server for backing up files (chiefly from Apple devices) with an emphasis on being able to tag and annotate media files for controlled sharing of subsets of your personal media with others.

 ## Motivation